Revolutionizing diabetes management by combining in silico models and AI control for vagus neuroprostheses

 Expected Outcomes

-DiabetManager will shed light on the underlying mechanisms of VNS-mediated glucose metabolism control while providing a versatile VN in-silico model, an unprecedented AI architecture for its adaptive stimulation, and a disruptive health treatment.
+DiabetManager will shed light on the underlying mechanisms of VNS-mediated glucose metabolism control while providing a versatile VN in-silico model, an unprecedented AI architecture for its adaptive stimulation, and disruptive health treatment.

 Financiële details & Tijdlijn